Empire

 Log book...

-Shows the latest log book entries for the current player.
+Shows the log book for the current player.

 Game properties...